hello-jason/portfolio/source/blog/2015-04-19-remove-unused-css-from-middleman-before-deploying.html.md

 ## How to use all this

-Run the appropriate rake task, which will deploy the `current branch` to the appropriate place (using middleman-deploy configuration in config.rb).
+Run the appropriate rake task, which will deploy the `current branch` to the appropriate place (the places we setup in config.rb for middleman-deploy).

 **Local**

 Builds project and runs uncss.
-Stays local.
+Stays local, does not deploy to any server.

 ```
 rake deploy:local